merciless-artist/StudioRP-AI/README.md

 - 💠 In-Discord character editing (admin only)
 - 💠 Custom commands per character

+🔹---💠---🔹
 ## Setup
-### I usually host my bots with fps.ms because it is either free or super cheap to run a server there in python or js
+### I usually host my bots with fps.ms because it is either free or super cheap to run a server there in python or js.
+This is why the main file is `app.py`

 1. **Clone this template**
    ```bash